Divyadharshan/placify/README.md

 - **User Profile**: Individual user profiles display details about their contributions.
 - **Profile/Username Edit**: Users can change their profile picture, username(it's always unique).
 - **Restricted Edit Access**: Only the author can edit their contributions.
 Admins can edit all contributions.
+- **Rule Based Chatbot**: Users can chat with bot with pre-defined prompts

 ## Technologies Used